rust-lang/rfcs/text/3334-niche.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-When defining a structure containing exactly one field of a non-zero-sized type (non-ZST), you can attach a `niche` attribute on it to declare a specific value or range of values for that field as invalid.
+When defining a struct containing exactly one field, you can attach a `niche` attribute to the struct to declare a specific value or range of values for that field as invalid.
 This promises the compiler that you will never store those values in that field, which allows the compiler to use those in-memory representations for different purposes, such as the representation of `None` in a containing `Option`.

 ```rust
 use std::mem::size_of;